top of page

 Azanus mirza (male, underside)

-Azanus isis and A. moriqua (waiting on field images)
+A. moriqua (waiting on field image)

 Genus Eicochrysops